input-output-hk/nixops-flake/README.md

 ### Building Flake Attributes Purely

 * Building purely will automatically add all plugins to the resulting binary.
 The exception to this is:
-  * The plugin libvirtd will be excluded on Darwin for `nixops_2_0` attributes due to a build error.
+  * The plugin libvirtd will be excluded on Darwin for `nixops_2_0-2021-01` and older nixops_2_0 attributes due to a libvirt build error.
+  * The encrypted-links plugin will be excluded from the pure build as it causes an exception on partial nixops deployments
 * Nixops versions can be built from the attribute names above, with:
 ```
 # For attributes from a remote repo not yet cloned: